bbusenius/FI-Widgets-App/README.rst

 Installation
 ------------

-Installers for Android and Ubuntu and be `downloaded from the releases page here <https://github.com/bbusenius/FI-Widgets-App/releases/latest>`_.
+The Android app is best `downloaded and installed from the Amazon app store <https://www.amazon.com/gp/product/B0CQTX73ZB>`_.
+Installers for Android and Ubuntu can also be `downloaded from the releases page here <https://github.com/bbusenius/FI-Widgets-App/releases/latest>`_.

 **Android**: